Gummy Smile: Causes and Treatment

 In this surgery, your oral surgeon begins by giving you a local anesthetic to numb the area so that you do not feel any pain.

-They will trim and reshape your gums with the help of a scalpel or laser to show the surface of the teeth.
+They will trim and reshape your gums with the help of a scalpel or laser to show the surface of the crown of the teeth.

 You may require more than one treatment and after it, your gums will swell and may bleed for at least a week.